joelmaxuel/cli-productivity-config/README.md

 ### INSTALLATION:

 Run one (or both) of the INSTALL scripts (in terminal), and the new files will be copied in place.
 Then, restart any open terminals to take advantage of the changes.

+Note: If there were specific additions/changes to the .bashrc file, the Bash install will overwrite that (with the old version renamed to .bashrc-bak).
+To easily maintain these between CLIPC updates, place the changes in ~/.bash_extras (no header in file needed) and Bash will automatically include that file (the CLIPC install script will never alter the .bash_extras file).

 That's all there is to it!